GLOBAL MARKETS-Shares tap brakes, dollar reverses as Fed nears

 By Marc Jones

-LONDON, Sept 19 (Reuters) - Record-high world stocks paused on Tuesday and the dollar dipped, as investors waited for signals from the Federal Reserve on when it will start shrinking its balance sheet and nudge up U.S. interest rates again.
+LONDON, Sept 19 (Reuters) - Record-high world stocks braked and the dollar dipped on Tuesday ahead of a two-day meeting of the Federal Reserve after which it is expected to detail plans to shrink its balance sheet and gradually keep lifting U.S. interest rates.

 Tokyo’s Nikkei had surged 2 percent overnight having been closed on Monday when Wall Street and MSCI’s 47-country All World index hit fresh all-time peaks, but elsewhere bourses seemed ready for a breather.

-London, Frankfurt and Paris fluttered between flat to slightly lower after eight days of gains in the previous nine and a more 4 percent jump in the last three weeks.
+London, Frankfurt and Paris fluttered between flat to slightly lower after days of gains in the previous nine as the traditional pre-Fed caution took hold.

 An early flurry of activity saw the euro pop to a near two-year high versus the Japanese yen of 134.14 yen.
-The Bank of Japan also meets this week but unlike the Fed is expected to signal it will keep its stimulus at full thrust.
+The Bank of Japan also meets this week but unlike the Fed is expected to signal it will keep its stimulus programme in full.

 “They have already announced the amounts they are going to start with, $10 billion on a monthly basis and probably starting over the next month or so,” Stealey said.